Thursday, May 28, 2009

 If you've used the Search Query Performance report before, you may have noticed that some of your traffic was grouped under a line item called "other unique queries."
 This line encompassed queries with very low volume, often occurring triggering your ad only one or two times.
 However, some advertisers found that a significant portion of their spend was grouped under this heading, which made it difficult to manage keyword variations.

-.
+Starting today, the Search Query Performance report will show all queries that resulted in a click, where the user has not specifically blocked their referrer URL.
 In other words, this includes all queries that you would see in your server logs or if you use a tool like Google Analytics.
 In requiring that the referrer URL be present, we are upholding our commitment to user privacy.

 As a result of this update, you will likely see longer lists of queries in your Search Query Performance reports, many of which will have very low traffic.
 We encourage you to focus your decisions about the performance of your keyword variations on those variations that occur most frequently and have a significant amount of performance data.